AdvPythonFS25/Covid-19-Dashboard-Project/README.md

 ## 🛠️ Installation Guide

-To run the dashboard, download the file and run in terminal:
+To run the dashboard, download the file and run in terminal: (1st way)

 ```bash
 cd Covid-19-Dashboard-Project